 Chatham is a somewhat small coastal town (i.e. on the ocean, a bay, or inlet) located in the state of Massachusetts.
 With a population of 5,982 people and two constituent neighborhoods, Chatham is the 227th largest community in Massachusetts.

 Chatham home prices are not only among the most expensive in Massachusetts, but Chatham real estate also consistently ranks among the most expensive in America.

-Chatham is a decidedly white-collar town, with fully 87.76% of the workforce employed in white-collar jobs, well above the national average.
-Overall, Chatham is a town of service providers, sales and office workers, and professionals.
-There are especially a lot of people living in Chatham who work in management occupations (16.27%), sales jobs (15.58%), and food service (8.57%).
+Chatham is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Overall, Chatham is a town of sales and office workers, professionals, and managers.
+There are especially a lot of people living in Chatham who work in management occupations (14.51%), sales jobs (13.01%), and office and administrative support (11.06%).

-Chatham is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.
+One of the nice things about Chatham is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
+Because of this, visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.

-The per capita income in Chatham in 2010 was $47,895, which is wealthy relative to Massachusetts and the nation.
-This equates to an annual income of $191,580 for a family of four.
+The per capita income in Chatham in 2018 was $55,791, which is upper middle income relative to Massachusetts, and wealthy relative to the rest of the US.
+This equates to an annual income of $223,164 for a family of four.
 However, Chatham contains both very wealthy and poor people as well.

 The people who call Chatham home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Chatham residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Chatham include English, German, French , and Italian.
+Important ancestries of people in Chatham include English, Irish, German, Italian, and Scottish.

 The most common language spoken in Chatham is English.
-Other important languages spoken here include French and French Creole.
+Other important languages spoken here include Spanish and French Creole.